Published on

 Step 11.
 You can also return to the satellite view by pressing the Exit button.

-Maps and satellite images are regularly updated, with the date of capture on each photo.
+Maps and satellite images are regularly updated, with the date of capture on each photo, though these aren't live satellite feeds of your house.

 Feel free to use Google Earth as a map.
 Although it is inferior to Google Maps, where you can continue the route of any complexity.